SWOT-community/PixCDust/README.md

-# SWOT Pixel Cloud Study
+# A Pinch of PixC Dust

-This python project centralizes librairies to facilitate local studies based on SWOT Pixel Cloud products.
+This python project centralizes librairies to facilitate local studies based on SWOT-HR Level-2 Pixel Cloud products.

 # Quick Start
 start by cloning  this package and installing the environment with